 I needed someone who would share my new passion.

 My younger brother Andy and I were once close, but we'd grown apart.
 It felt like we were separated by more than the six years and six miles between us.
 We rarely spoke or saw each other between family gatherings.

 Cycling would be the thing that would bring us together.

 For a Christmas present, I signed us up to the London Revolution the following May.
 Four months to train.
 Two days and 185 miles to bond.
 At this point, neither of us even had a bike.

-Fast forward five years.
+Fast forward nine years.
 We've ridden together pretty much every weekend.
 We usually start planning our Sunday ride from Tuesday.
 He ponders which of his many jerseys to wear, I think about coffee and cake.
 Stats are studied.
-Many texts are swapped.
+Many messages are swapped.

 What do people who don't cycle think about all day?

-The highlights of our fledgling cycling years have been the trips abroad for sportives and granfondos.
-Belgium, France, Wales, Italy, even Yorkshire.
-Each presenting an opportunity to kindle our bromance and play at being pros.
+The highlights of our cycling years have been the trips abroad for sportives and granfondos.
+Belgium, France, Wales, Italy, Spain, even Yorkshire.
+Each presenting an opportunity to kindle our bromance and play at being pro's.

 Thanks must go to our wonderfully gracious and tolerant wives.
-To our fantastic children who so rarely see their Dad on a Sunday morning.
+To our fantastic children who so rarely see their Dads on a Sunday morning (if they're out of bed before midday).
 And to our extended families for their unstinting support from afar.
 You make us feel like heroes.